tonethar/IGME-330-Spring-2023/hw/hw-3-notes-B.md

 <hr>

 ## II.
 The `MyBookmark` component
-- Modify the code to get the "Delete" button working (see lecture notes for help on this)
+- Modify the code to get the "Delete" button working:
+  - it needs to call the `.callback` property and pass in its `fid`
+  - see lecture notes for help on this
 - Don't forget to disable and "gray out" the "Favorite" button.
 You can do this with the `disabled` attribute